s-rigaud/OpenData/README.md

 ## To watch the maps
-Go to the map folder and choose the one you are searching for. [overview](#overview)
+Go to the map folder and choose the one you are searching for. [→ Overview](#overview)

 ## To lauch and manipulate the project